China and US Align on Hormuz Reopening as Trump Threatens Iran and Oil Markets Face 'Non-Linear' Price Spike Risk

 Main Takeaway

-Beijing and Washington find rare common ground calling for the Strait of Hormuz to reopen, even as military tensions between the US, Israel, and Iran.
+Beijing and Washington find rare common ground calling for the Strait of Hormuz to reopen, but Trump's military threats against Iran and a parallel global debt selloff intensify fears oil could hit $130-$140 a barrel within weeks.

 Jump to Key PointsSummary